ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 The parent upon receiving a signal that it check the child for desire for DS record publication.
 The basic tests include,
     1. The zone is signed
-    2. All the nameservers for the zone agree on CDS contents
+    2. The zone has a CDS signed by a KSK referenced in the current DS, referring to a at least one key in the current DNSKEY RRset
-    3. The zone has a CDS signed by a KSK referenced in the current DS
+    3. All the nameservers for the zone agree on the CDS contents

 Parents can have additional tests, defined delays, queries over TCP, and even ask the DNS Operator to prove they can add data to the zone, or provide a code